Business.gov.nl

 The Netherlands has a number of official public holidays (in Dutch).
 There is no statutory obligation to give your employees leave on public holidays.
 Your sector's CAO or the employment contract determines if your employees can have a day off on public holidays.

-Your sector's CAO may state that a Christian public holiday can be substituted for an alternative religious holiday.
-These include for instance the holiday of Eid Al-Fitr at the end of Ramadan or Chanukah.
+Your sector's CAO may state that a Christian public holiday can be substituted for an alternative religious holiday, such as Eid Al-Fitr at the end of Ramadan, or Chanukah.

 The public holidays in the Netherlands are: